| | In

 cinema shall be documented and shown. f_films views itself as a corrective

 and completion of traditional film research and –history.
+Starting

 point for the research and documentation is the database of the DIF, which